Generic Name: darolutamide (DAR oh LOO ta mide)

-Medically reviewed by J. Stewart, BPharm Last updated on Aug 5, 2019.
+Medically reviewed by Judith Stewart, BPharm.
+Last updated on Nov 12, 2019.

 What is Nubeqa?

-It is not known if this medicine is safe and effective in females.
+It is not known if Nubeqa is safe and effective in children or in females.

 How should I take Nubeqa?